How to vote

 The Electoral Commision have produced a series of BSL videos on Voter ID

-We are a Text Relay friendly organisation and the ACCESSLine staff are trained by Action on Hearing Loss (formerly known as RNID).
+We are a Text Relay friendly organisation and our contact centre staff are trained by Action on Hearing Loss (formerly known as RNID).

 This means that we can now communicate with our customers who use a Textphone.
 Text Relay connects people who cannot speak or hear on the phone, with other people using a telephone, by providing a text-to-voice and voice-to-text relay system.